-A native Utica New Yorker, Laura grew up playing violin and piano in orchestras and rock bands.
-After her undergraduate years, she caught the travel bug and worked as an English language teacher in Taiwan, a dance instructor in Havana, Cuba, a figure skater in France and Germany, and owned a small business in Denver, CO.
-She moved to New York City in 2005, immersing herself in the world of sound and technology via NYU.
+I grew up playing violin and piano in orchestras and rock bands.
+After spending my undergraduate years recording music, I caught the travel bug and worked as a dance instructor in Taiwan, a figure skater in France and Germany, and started a tea business in Denver, CO.
+I moved to New York City in 2005, immersing myself in the world of sound and technology via NYU.

-In 2009, Laura opened Chrystie Street Sound with then partner Scott Anderson.
-Her location sound recording and post-production sound work has been featured in Sundance, Tribeca, South by Southwest, Slamdance Film Festivals, VH1, PBS, Comedy Central and more.
-She taught sound at the Tisch Graduate Film School for three years, was faculty at NYU’s Steinhardt Graduate Music Technology program for four, and worked at lean and mean companies Blastwave FX and Pro Sound Effects for five.
-She holds a master’s degree in Music Technology from NYU, at that time focusing on computer music controller design.
-She is a proud Glass Explorer.
+In 2009, I opened an audio post production studio in the Lower East Side of NYC.
+I moved to Chicago in 2017 continue to sound design alongside pursuing a doctorate in audiology.
+My location sound recording and post-production sound work has been featured in Sundance, Tribeca, SXSW, VH1, PBS, Comedy Central and more.
+I taught sound at the Tisch Graduate Film School for three years, worked at lean and mean companies Blastwave FX and Pro Sound Effects for five and have been faculty at NYU’s Steinhardt Graduate Music Technology program for over six.
+I have a master’s degree in Music Technology from NYU, at that time focusing on computer music controller design.

 On a gloomy day in the summer of 2012 I procrastinated all work and indulged in my Pandora’s Chopin Nocturnes channel.
 Nocturne No. 14, performed by Michal Bialk, came up, and it inspired me to write and record the poem you hear here I originally titled “Ode to Chopin.”

 - The Life of a Poet

 If audio books had sound design/effects underneath they could reach a whole new level of storytelling – essentially they’d be like old radio shows.
 The harsh, winter imagery in this magical realist story calls for sonic life.
 What do crystalline snowflakes and frozen people sound like?